OXID-eSales/oxideshop-user-documentation/releases/releases-2019/oxid-eshop-620.rst

 System requirements
 ^^^^^^^^^^^^^^^^^^^
-OXID eShop 6.1.2 runs under PHP 7.0 and 7.1.
+OXID eShop 6.1.2 runs under PHP 7.1 and 7.2.
+Support for PHP 7.0 has been discontinued.
 The supported database is MySQL version 5.5 or 5.7.
 Using MySQL 5.6 is not recommended as it could cause issues with Enterprise Edition.
 Please refer to the blog post: `Set MySQL 5.6 optimizer setting "block_nested_loop = off" for OXID eShop Enterprise Edition <https://oxidforge.org/en/set-mysql-5-6-optimizer-setting-block_nested_loop-off-for-oxid-eshop-enterprise-edition.html>`_.
 Apache 2.2 or 2.4 can be used as a web server on a Linux system.

 Installation
 ^^^^^^^^^^^^